jonkiparsky/about/jobs.md

 - Be sure to send your message from the email address you used when signing up for Meetup.com.
 - Some people have reported that you have to visit your Meetup settings and elect to receive updates from the mailing list.

 Please don't use attachments, most readers won't open them anyway.
-Don't re-send announcements to the list too often: you will wear our readers' attention; six months is a good interval.
+Don't re-send announcements to the list too often: you will wear out readers' attention; six months is a good interval.

 If you have questions about the format of job postings, take a look at the [previous messages to the list][message-archive].